0XMohomiester/0XMohomiester/Brainpan.md

 ![Screen Shot 2021-08-26 at 2 01 35 PM](https://user-images.githubusercontent.com/47929033/130960475-f43bfb48-2eca-42da-b4bd-fdd93a1d542a.png)

-as you can see after last `C` the `\x00` truncated the string, if I removed `\x00` from exploit - resutlt:
+as you can see after last `C` the string was truncated , if I removed `\x00` from exploit - resutlt:

 ![Screen Shot 2021-08-26 at 2 09 25 PM](https://user-images.githubusercontent.com/47929033/130960229-6324294c-e7ef-4ed1-9035-1cf3fbb5d8f1.png)

-as you can see the string are in the stack without any truncated
+as you can see the string are in the stack without any truncated from `\x01\x02` to `\xff`: there is no any other badchar in string only `\x00` is NullByte now we need to create shellcode with msfvenom to gaining access on system